“If your compassion does not include yourself, it is incomplete.“

 What do we do with this knowledge?
 Do we approach ourselves with kindness and tolerance or jump to denial, rejection, and consternation?

 Life is hard enough without self-imposed suffering.
 What if we held ourselves the way we would hold a friend, gently and with good intentions?
 What if we listened deeply and withheld judgment?
 Self-compassion helps us walk through our days with patience and care.

 Every morning we open our eyes to meet the new day.
 What will today be like?
 What awaits?
 How do we want to show up?
 Can we meet ourselves in friendship, with a hopeful attitude, and walk gently through the day welcoming it all with an open heart and curiosity?

-What would our experience of life be if we adopted this outlook of self-compassion?
+What would your experience of life be if you adopted this

 How does it work?

-- We will meet via Zoom once a week for five weeks.
+We will meet via Zoom every two weeks – five sessions total.

-- Assess your personal beliefs, challenges, and habits and identify common setbacks and self-defeating behaviors.
+- Examine your personal beliefs and habits, and identify common setbacks and self-defeating behaviors

-- Examine the Body-Mind-Spirit connection and how the practice of Mindfulness can become a game-changer in your efforts to make meaningful and lasting changes.
+- Explore the Body-Mind-Spirit connection and how the practice of Mindfulness can become a game-changer in your efforts to make meaningful and lasting changes.

-- Define your vision for health and wellness and create a plan for making mindful life choices and living in balance.
+- Define your vision and create a plan for making mindful life choices.

 Payment is accepted via PayPal or Venmo (@Yota-Schneider).

-Upon registration, I will contact you to schedule our weekly Zoom meetings and discuss the details.
+Upon registration, I will contact you to schedule our first Zoom meeting and discuss the details.